-- 1. The Office for Students (OfS) is allocating £277 million in student premium targeted allocations for 2019-20 to higher education providers in the Approved (fee cap) category of the OfS register. - 2.
-This document describes the funding methods used to calculate the allocations for 2019-20 for the following premiums: - Disabled students' premium (see Section 1) - Premium to support successful student outcomes: full-time (see Section 2) - Premium to support successful student outcomes: part-time (see Section 3) - Section 4 describes how to identify the records in the individualised file (SP17_XXXXXXX_IND.csv) that contribute to each headcount shown in the student premium funding data summary workbook (SP17_XXXXXXXXX.xlsx).
+- The Office for Students (OfS) is allocating £313 million in funding for student access and success in 2021-22 to higher education providers in the Approved (fee cap) category of the OfS Register and to Uni Connect partnerships. - 2.
+This document describes the funding methods used to calculate the following elements of the funding for student access and success in 2021-22: - a.
+Disabled students' premium (see Section 1). - b.
+Premium to support successful student outcomes: full-time (see Section 2). - c.
+Premium to support successful student outcomes: part-time (see Section 3). - d.
+Funding to address student hardship (see Section 4). - e.
+Premium for student transitions and mental health (see Section 5). - 3.
+Section 6 describes how to identify the records in the individualised file (SP19_XXXXXXX_IND.csv) that contribute to each headcount shown in the student premium funding data summary workbook (SP19_XXXXXXXXX.xlsx).
 For each headcount we specify the values of the derived fields that should be selected to filter the records.